Hero image

 Don’t Admit Guilt During Plea Negotiations

 One common mistake DUI offenders make is admitting their guilt to the prosecutor.
 During plea talks, it’s easy to say more than you should.
-Only admit guilt in private talks with your attorney or in the courtroom when entering your plea.
+Admitting guilt prematurely can weaken your defense and limit your attorney’s ability to negotiate effectively.

 A Judge Can Reject a Deal

-Even if the prosecutor offers you a deal, the judge can reject it if they think it’s too lenient.
+Even if the prosecutor offers you a deal, the judge may reject deals they view as too lenient or inconsistent with legal guidelines.
 If this happens, the judge may impose a harsher punishment.
-If it seems like the judge won’t accept the deal, consider withdrawing your plea and taking your chances at trial.
+If it seems like the judge won’t accept the deal, it is best to discuss alternative strategies with your attorney.

 Understand The Different Types of Plea Deals